FRCTeam68/2024-ProgrammingBot/README.md

 Alert Types:
 Error - Critical functions will not work.
 You should never start a match if able.
 Warning - Non-critical functions have issues.
 Robot will continue to work, but some functions may be unavailable.
-You should not start a match with warnings
+You should not start a match with warnings.
 Info - Used more for debugging on the practice field.
 Information about robot condition that may be useful to know, but do not impact robot operation.

 CAN ID Groups: